jmkitavi/bucketlist-api/README.md

 ## Introduction

-> This application is a Flask API for a bucket list service that allows users to create, update and delete bucket lists.
-It also provides programmatic access to the items added to the items created.
-This API is a REST API and the return format for all endpoints is JSON.
+> This application is a Flask REST API for a bucket list service that allows users to create, update and delete bucket lists.

 ## Endpoints